 Let $A$ be a ring and let $I$ be an ideal of $A$.
 We say that a finite subset $S\subseteq A$ is \textbf{almost uniformly distributed modulo $I$} if for any $a,b\in A$ we have

 If $A/I$ is finite the condition (\ref{e-ConditionAUE}) is equivalent to the following

-Let $k$ be a number field and let $\O_k$ be its ring of integers. \begin{definition} We call a finite subset $S\subseteq \O_k$ \textbf{$n$-optimal} if $|S|=n+1$ and $S$ is almost uniformly equidistributed modulo every power $\frak p^l, l\geq 1$ for every prime ideal $\frak p$ of $\O_k$. \end{definition} The $n$-optimal sets are in a sense locally as uniformly equidistributed as possible.
-The sequences of $n$-optimal sets are precisely the ones that equidistribute optimally in $\O_{k_\frak p}$ for all primes $\frak p$ at the same time.
-The main result of this paper determines the numbers fields $k$ where the rings of integers $\O_k$ admits arbitrary large $n$-optimal sets. \begin{theorem} Let $k$ be a number field different than $\Q$.
-Then there is a natural number $n_0$ such that there are no $n$-optimal sets for $n\geq n_0$. \end{theorem} In particular, unless $k=\Q$ there are no sequences of finite subsets that equidistrubute optimally modulo all prime powers.
-Motivation for considering $n$-optimal subsets comes from the theory of integer valued polynomials and from the study of $\mathfrak{p}$-orderings.
-We recall the definition of a $\frak p$-ordering in a subset of $\O_k$, following \cite{Bhargava1}. \begin{definition} Let $S\subset \O_k$ and let $\frak p$ be a non-zero proper prime ideal.
-A sequence $(a_i)_{i\in\N}\subset S$ is a \textbf{$\frak p$-ordering in $S$} if for every $n\in\N$ we have where $v_\frak p$ stands for the additive $\frak p$-adic valuation on $k$.
-The value $v_S(\frak p,n)$ does not depend on the choice of a $\frak p$-ordering (\cite{Bhargava1}). \end{definition}
+\begin{definition} We call a finite subset $S\subseteq \O_k$ \textbf{$n$-optimal} if $|S|=n+1$ and $S$ is almost uniformly equidistributed modulo every power $\frak p^l, l\geq 1$ for every prime ideal $\frak p$ of $\O_k$. \end{definition} The sequences of $n$-optimal sets are precisely the ones that equidistribute optimally in $\O_{k_\frak p}$ for all primes $\frak p$ at the same time.
+The main result of this paper determines the numbers fields $k$ where the rings of integers $\O_k$ admits arbitrarily large $n$-optimal sets. \begin{thmx} Let $k$ be a number field different than $\Q$.
+Then there is a natural number $n_0$ such that there are no $n$-optimal sets in $\O_k$ for $n\geq n_0$. \end{thmx} In particular, unless $k=\Q$ there are no infinite sequences of finite subsets that equidistribute optimally modulo all prime powers.
+Motivation for considering the $n$-optimal subsets comes from the theory of integer valued polynomials and from the study of $\mathfrak{p}$-orderings.
+We recall the definition of a $\frak p$-ordering in a subset of $\O_k$, following \cite{Bhargava1}. \begin{definition} Let $W \subseteq \O_k$ and let $\frak p$ be a non-zero proper prime ideal.
+A sequence $(a_i)_{i\in\N}\subseteq W$ is a \textbf{$\frak p$-ordering in $W$} if for every $n\in\N$ we have where $v_\frak p$ stands for the additive $\frak p$-adic valuation on $k$.
+The value $v_W(\frak p,n)$ does not depend on the choice of a $\frak p$-ordering (\cite{Bhargava1}). \end{definition}